 If you're looking to stand out from the sea of personal blogs on the internet, purchasing a dedicated camera can be a good way to step up your content game.
 While image quality is important, there are other things to look out for when buying a camera that depends largely on what kind of blogging you plan on doing.
-Travel bloggers might prioritize portability so they have a camera that's easy to store and travel with, while those planning on incorporating video in their blogs might value a fully-articulated screen for self-recording.
-The good news is that most modern cameras are very capable, and there are plenty of options for every budget and experience level.
+Travel bloggers might prioritize portability for easier storage and travel, while those planning on incorporating video in their blogs might value a fully-articulated screen and different frame rate options.
+Food bloggers might want a hybrid camera to take stunning photos and record video tutorials of their recipes.
+No matter what kind of blog you run, the good news is that most modern cameras are very capable of both photo and video, and there are plenty of models for every budget and experience level.

-We've bought and tested over 75 cameras, and below you'll find our recommendations for the best blogging cameras.
+We've bought and tested over 80 cameras in our lab, and below you'll find our recommendations for the best blogging cameras.
 If you're mostly interested in the video side of things, you can also check out our picks for the best cameras for vlogging.
-Aspiring travel bloggers might also want to take a look at the best travel cameras we've tested or the best compact cameras.
+Aspiring travel bloggers might also want to take a look at the best travel cameras or the best compact cameras we've tested.

-The Fujifilm X-S10 isn't just the best camera we've tested for bloggers—it's one of the best APS-C cameras you can get at this price point.
-Whether you want to showcase high-quality food pics or incorporate short videos into your blog, this camera's versatile enough to handle just about all you might need as a blogger.
-Its high-resolution crop sensor takes beautiful images straight out of the camera, and it feels great in the hand, with an excellent build quality that gives it a premium feel.
+The Fujifilm X-S10 isn't just the best blogging camera we've tested—it's one of the best APS-C cameras you can get at this price point.
+Whether you want to showcase high-quality food pics or incorporate short videos into your blog, this camera is versatile enough for photo and video work.
+It takes beautiful images straight out of the camera thanks to its high-resolution APS-C sensor, and its sturdy build quality gives it a premium feel.
+Plus, it feels great in the hand, with a roomy handgrip and good ergonomics.

-On top of that, it has 4k video recording at up to 30 fps, a vari-angle touchscreen to help you monitor yourself while recording, and in-body image stabilization (IBIS) to reduce camera shake, making this an excellent video and vlogging camera as well.
-Though the kit lens isn't the cheapest compared to competitors, its quality is top-notch, with a wider max aperture than you normally see on a starter lens.
-All in all, this is a fantastic and well-rounded camera for the price.
+On top of that, it has 4k video recording at up to 30 fps, a vari-angle touchscreen to help you monitor yourself while shooting, and in-body image stabilization (IBIS) to reduce camera shake, making this an excellent video and vlogging camera as well.
+If you don't need IBIS, however, the Nikon Z 50 is another fantastic choice that's a little bit more affordable.
+It's a very well-built camera, though it doesn't have a fully-articulated screen and is more photography-oriented.

 While an interchangeable-lens model like the ones above will give you more versatility, a compact point-and-shoot with a fixed lens might be preferable if you find yourself frequently shooting on the go.
 Enter the Sony ZV-1.
 While this point-and-shoot is designed for vlogging, it's also a capable stills camera.
 Its built-in lens has a bit of zoom range so you can adjust your framing, and the camera's portable enough to take anywhere.